Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-Out of the box the Dyson Pure Cool Link comes in two pieces.
-Assembly takes no tools and just requires the top be aligned with the base and its slots, which snap into place.
-Included is the familiar Dyson remote, which for safe keeping can be stuck on the top, which magnetically sticks in place.
+Out of the box, the Dyson Pure Cool Link comes in two pieces.
+Assembly takes no tools and just requires the top to be aligned with the base and its slots, which snap into place.
+Included are the familiar Dyson remote, which for safe keeping can be stuck on the top, and magnetically sticks in place.

 Good to Know: There is a small door on the base.
 That contains the VOC (volatile organic compound) sensor.
 Be careful when cleaning this.

-During the unboxing you’ll likely notice that the base of the Dyson Pure Cool Link has a blue sticker adhered to it.
-On that sticker is an SSID and the WiFi password to pair the air purifier with your home’s WiFi such that you can access and control the device with your phone…any where.
+During the unboxing, you’ll likely notice that the base of the Dyson Pure Cool Link has a blue sticker adhered to it.
+The Dyson Pure Cool TP04 doesn’t have this.
+On that sticker is an SSID and the WiFi password to pair the air purifier with your home’s WiFi such that you can access and control the device with your phone… anywhere.

 Good to Know: To clear the Pure Cool Link’s WiFi settings, just hold the power button for 20 seconds.